wxt-dev/wxt/docs/guide/resources/upgrading.md

 pnpm i wxt@latest
 ```

-If there was a major version change, follow the steps below to fix breaking changes.
+Listed below are all the breaking changes you should address when upgrading to a new version of WXT.

+Currently, WXT is in pre-release.
+This means changes to the second digit, `v0.X`, are considered major and have breaking changes.
+Once v1 is released, only major version bumps will have breaking changes.

 ## v0.18.5 &rarr; v0.19.0